BD2KGenomics/dcc-metadata-indexer/README.md

 And there are others as well but these are the major ones we'll encounter for now.

+The actual values should come from the ICGC Codelist above.
+Specifically the `specimen.0.specimen_type.v3` codelist.

 ### Experimental Design Types

 * WXS
 * WGS
 * Gene Panel
 * RNAseq

+The actual values should come from the ICGC Codelist above.
+Specifically the `GLOBAL.0.sequencing_strategy.v1` codelist.

 ### File Types/Formats